 - you must send from the email address used when creating your e-Profile, and

 - your e-Profile ID number.

 The FPGEC uses the email and mailing addresses stated in your e-Profile.
 Be sure your addresses are correct and where you want to receive communications.
 Emails received from an email not found in your e-Profile will not be answered, in order to keep your personal information secure and confidential.

 All communications submitted via fax, mail, or private courier service must be personally signed by you, the applicant.
 The FPGEC will not respond to unsigned communications.
 Email communications must come from the email stated on your e-Profile which will serve as a “signature.”

 It may take an additional 30 business days for international mail to be delivered and 10 business days for mail sent within the US.

-Due to the high volume of correspondence received, the FPGEC and Customer Service are unable to confirm receipt of faxes and mail.
+Due to the high volume of correspondence received, the FPGEC and Customer Engagement are unable to confirm receipt of faxes and mail.